 Zignaly is an automated cryptocurrency trading platform that is currently fairly unknown and small but has big plans for its future.
 You can tell from the name of the bot that its primary focus is on crypto signals (Signaly – Zignaly).

-In this Zignaly review, we will go over the major selling points of this bitcoin bot, how does it work, how safe is it and whether it can compete with its top-shelf competitors like Cryptohopper (here is a full review), Margin.de (reviewed here) or Bitsgap (reviewed here, taking over the bots niche by storm).
+In this Zignaly review, we will go over the major selling points of this bitcoin bot, how to use Zignaly, how does it work, how safe is it, and whether it can compete with its top-shelf competitors like Cryptohopper (here is a full review), Margin.de (reviewed here) or Bitsgap (reviewed here, taking over the bots niche by storm).

 For a full list of top cryptocurrency trading bots, click here.